SciTools/iris/docs/src/whatsnew/latest.rst

    representation of the 64-bit non-cryptographic hash of the object using the extremely fast `xxhash`_ hashing algorithm. (:pull:`4020`)

+#. `@rcomer`_ implemented a string method for metadata classes, so printing
+   these objects skips metadata elements that are set to None. (:pull:`4040`)

 🐛 Bugs Fixed
 =============